Victor Bodson: Life

-Bodson was born on 24 March 1902 in Hollerich, Luxembourg City.
-His father Léon Bodson was a railway stationmaster.
+Joseph Hubert Victor Bodson was born on 24 March 1902 in Hollerich, which later became part of Luxembourg City, to Léon Bodson (1874 - 1927), a railway stationmaster, and Thérèse Bodson (née Kimmes; 1877 - 1954).
+After graduating from the Athénée in 1921, he studied law at the University of Strasbourg and the University of Montpellier.
 He practiced as a lawyer in Luxembourg, and was a motorcyclist (Luxembourgish champion in 1926) and swimmer.

 His political career started in 1930, when he became a member of the Luxembourg Socialist Workers' Party (LSAP).
 In 1934 he was elected into the Chamber of Deputies for the South constituency, and in 1935 he became a member of the council of Luxembourg City. he also campaigned against the Maulkuerfgesetz.

 On the international level, his anti-fascist convictions led him to actively support refugee exiles from Nazi Germany, and the Republican side in the Spanish Civil War.
 As Consul for the Republic of Spain, organised events to raise solidarity, awareness and funds for the Republican cause (conferences, festivals, etc.) and to gather money to send Luxembourgish volunteers.

 To help exiled Jews and anti-Nazi political refugees, he worked in the framework of an aid network organised by Luxembourgish trade unions, such as the Luxembourg Mining and Metalworkers' Union.
 Channels towards Belgium and France had been established in the early 1930s, and were used more intensively after the 1938 Kristallnacht pogroms.
 Persecuted Jews could thus cross the borders in secret to the Belgian ports, where they could travel to the United States.
 This Luxembourgish refugee channel lasted until the outbreak of hostilities, when the organisers would themselves be persecuted.
 Bodson himself estimated that he had helped more than 2,000 persons (Jews, political refugees, spies) escape Germany through this channel.